API Gateway configuration parameters

 Open the file

-Add a new line with the following property:
+Add a new line to the environments section with the following property:

 For information about service configuration parameters, see Onboarding a REST API service with the Plain Java Enabler (PJE).